This 0.96″ OLED display has a resolution of 128 x 64 blue pixels on a black background with an I2C interface for easy control by a uC.

 - Repackaged in high quality resealable ESD bag for safe storage.

 - The display is thin and fragile.
-Ensure you don’t apply pressure directly to the glass or it may crack.
+Ensure you don’t apply pressure directly to the glass when inserting into a breadboard.

 |Display||Resolution||128 x 64 pixels|